A Journey Through Thailand’s History in One Place

 History of the Ancient City

-The Ancient City was founded in 1963 by Lek Viriyaphant, a Thai businessman and patron of the arts.
-He originally planned to build a miniature map of Thailand dotted with small models of important landmarks.
-However, as the project progressed, it became something much bigger.
-Instead of simple miniatures, full-scale replicas and reconstructions were built with guidance from historians and architects.
-Lek wanted to preserve Thai heritage and make it accessible to future generations, especially at a time when many historical structures were disappearing due to neglect or development.
-Today, Muang Boran is considered one of the world’s largest outdoor museums and a valuable educational site for both locals and international visitors.
+The Ancient City was started in 1963 by Lek Viriyaphant, a Thai businessman and patron of the arts.
+His first idea was a miniature map of Thailand dotted with small models of important landmarks.
+As the project grew, it turned into something far bigger.
+Instead of miniatures, full-scale replicas and reconstructions went up with help from historians and architects.

 Entry Fee and Tips